hzozo/kubeedge_thesis_demo/README.md

 Now we have the Docker image ready on the edge node.

-### Instantiation of the virtual signal application
+### Instantiation of the signal aggregator application

 In this step we'll instantiate the mapper applications we've previously prepared.
 This is done using Kubernetes.